ERPLibre/ERPLibre/docker/README.md

 # ERPLibre - Docker

-Those image are prepare to permit better portability and reproducibility of ERPLibre release.
+Those images are prepared to permit better portability and reproducibility of ERPLibre release.

 Due the the growing code of ERPLibre, it could also simplify development.

-NOTE: Those Dockerfile themselve are in heavy development for now.
-Incompatibilities between release are normal until the interfaces will be stabilized.
+NOTE: Those Dockerfiles themselves are in heavy development for now.
+Incompatibilities between releases are normal until the interface is stabilized.

 ## Pre-requirements